razvanstanga/node-red-contrib-eztimer/README.md

 ## Suspending scheduling

 The 'Suspend scheduling' checkbox allows you to disable time scheduling.
-If scheduling is suspended, Schedex will only generate output events upon receipt of input 'on' and 'off' events (see below).
+If scheduling is suspended, eztimer will only generate output events upon receipt of input 'on' and 'off' events (see below).

 This setting is provided for the situation where you temporarily don't want time based activation and don't want to